xiaoylu/leetcode_category/SystemDesign/Readme.md

 ---
 Pros:
 * Split the burden of data storage
+* ID generation is simplistic

 Cons:
 * send requests to all data resources to get the responses
+* since the tables could be loaded into separate partitions sql joins would not work
+*

 ACID
 ---